Student Technology Checklist

 Jayhawk Tech Clinics are available for technology support.
-Visit them on the 3rd floor of Taylor, upper floor of Dykes Library, contact them by phone at 913-945-9999 option 2, or open a support ticket online if you have questions concerning your device hardware, installing/downloading software, accessing SOM systems, or general questions about campus technology.
+Visit them on the 3rd floor of Taylor, HEB outpost, contact them by phone at 913-945-9999 option 2, or open a support ticket online if you have questions concerning your device hardware, installing/downloading software, accessing SOM systems, or general questions about campus technology.

-Beginning July 17th, you may check access to your Class Sharepoint Site (Class of 2022).
-If you don't yet have access, contact Dr. Mark Eaton sometime before Orientation Week begins.
+Beginning July 17th, you may check access to your Class Sharepoint Site (incoming class).
+If you don't yet have access, contact the Office of Medical Education Technology sometime before Orientation Week begins.
 You will NOT be given access to other class sites.

 Make sure that you have antivirus software installed on your device.
-Information Resources suggests Windows Defender for MS (Windows devices), and ClamXav for MacOS.
+Information Technology suggests Windows Defender for MS (Windows devices), and ClamXav for MacOS.